 Field Description Unit Defines the stacking member for which the port packet priorities are displayed.
 From Port Defines the starting port for which the port packet priorities are defined.
 To Port Defines the ending port to which the port packet priorities are defined.

-Field Description Priority Defines the priority assigned to the port.
+Priority Defines the priority assigned to the port.
 The field range is 00-07, where 00 is the lowest priority and 07 is the highest priority.

-- 2. Define the Unit, From Port, To Port, Prioirity fields. - 3.
-Click Apply Ports are mapped to packet priorities, and the device is updated.
+2. Define the Unit, From Port, To Port, Prioirity fields.